Lost Wax Casting - Casting Set up Supply List

 After investing, the flasks go in the kiln!

 Some people use melting furnaces - I never have.
-You should check it out though!
+You should check it out though.
 If you don't have a torch, it could be a great solution for you.
-I already had a torch and that was who I knew how to cast.
+I already had a torch and that was how I knew how to cast.
 So the supplies I'm listing are for that method.

 Torch - I use an air/acetylene most of the time.
-Like this Smith set up.
+Like this Smith set up (you can get a tank at your local gas supply - no need to buy an empty tank because you'll most likely say goodbye to it when you go to fill it up and they just exchange instead.
 If you don't already have a torch, you'll need some sort of striker - I like this no-hands version electronic torch lighter - it is amazing!
-And leak check solution, which you can make with soap and water (you can google it or just buy some), tank key.
+And leak check solution, which you can make with soap and water (you can google it or just buy some), tank key (also available where you get your gas tank).
 Safety first - maybe have someone help you with all that...